Garmin Fenix 3 Sapphire HR

 It still brings all the great features of the Fenix 3, such as multi-sport support (and we really mean multi-sport… this thing will log pretty much anything you want to do and give you some good metrics with it) and long battery life to the mix.

-It’s a couple of years old now, and it still hasn’t dropped incredibly in price, but is also getting some strong price drops in the sales, so it’s worth keeping an eye on.
+It’s a good few years old now, and it still hasn’t dropped incredibly in price, but it's getting some strong price drops in the sales so it’s worth keeping an eye on.

 Fenix 3 Sapphire: what you need to know

 The Fenix 3 Sapphire is the premium version of the Fenix 3, ideally designed that want to fuse fashion with fitness, with the Sapphire HR adding in a wrist-based heart rate monitor to the mix.

 The design is large, weighty and rugged, but with the range of colors on offer you’re going to get a real sense of the premium quality it brings - and for the higher price, that’s to be expected.

 The metal-strap versions are weighty and aren’t as useful for fitness - you’ll want to swap them out for rubberised versions for a more comfortable experience - but it’s certainly robust.